 Places to Stay to See the Northern Lights in Reykjavik

-Whether you’re planning to stay close to the city center or use it as a home base for broader Iceland travels, there are plenty of accommodations for every type of traveler in Reykjavik.
+Whether you’re planning to stay close to the city center or use it as a home base for broader Iceland travels, there are many excellent northern lights hotels in Reykjavik and across Iceland for every type of traveler.

 -